redis/redis/TRIGGERS.md

 We could consider an option to always execute the trigger right after each Redis command  was completed, even if it was issued from a nested context.
 The main challenge with this option is to have a nested script calls which is currently not allowed in Redis.
-During the development of a preliminary PoC I was able to overcome this limitation by storing the curent script context (and the current LUA state in case of LUA engine) and restore them back once processing the triggers execution.
+During the development of a preliminary PoC I was able to overcome this limitation by storing the current script context (and the current LUA state in case of LUA engine) and restore them back once processing the triggers execution.
 I think that we could explore the option to have triggers execution after each executed command rather than after the complete atomic execution has been completed.